CodeYourFuture/immersive-go-course/projects/raft-otel/README.md

 You can either

-1.  try to write your own RAFT implementation, building up the functionality in the stages described by Bendersky (this will take a lot of time), or
+1.  try to write your own RAFT implementation, building up the functionality in the stages described by Bendersky, or
 2.  use [our version of Bendersky's code](https://github.com/CodeYourFuture/immersive-go-course/pull/214) - this version of the code is modified so you can run it under docker-compose, and it uses gRPC rather than go's 'net/rpc', and has a small FSM and a K/V interface with a demo client.

+**Note:** Writing your own implmementation from scratch will take a lot of time - we suggest that if you try this route you spend no more than 2 days - at the start of the third day, if your implementation is not complete, switch to the provided implementation.
+You can come back and complete your own implementation if you have time at the end of the sprint.

 Reading code written by others is a useful skill to have, so if you opt to create your own implementation, you should still review other implementations.
 Do they differ from yours in any significant respect?